Kyriosity/read-write/readme+/pencraft/readme+/tech-docu.md

 ## Input

-Before writing from scratch evaluate and adjust following sources for docu output:
+Before writing from scratch evaluate and adjust the following sources for docu output:

 ### Similar material

-Previous version, description of similar product.
-It could be even other's _magnum opus_ which owner may legalize "plagiarism" just for refernce and thanks.
+Any previous version, description of a similar product.
+It could be even others' magnum opus_ which owner may legalize "plagiarism" just for reference and thanks.

 ### Requirements

-Writing and maintaing requirements is the concern of project management.
-Albeit there could be none in episcular form.
+Writing and maintaining requirements must concern project management.
+Albeit there could be none in epistolary form.

 ### Tracking, versioning systems